AdaCore/gnatstudio/docs/users_guide/main_window.rst

   Indicates whether implicit dependencies should also be displayed for files.
-Implicit dependencies are ones required to compile the selected file but not explicitly imported through a :samp:`with` or :samp:`#include` statement.
+Implicit dependencies are ones required to compile the selected file but not explicitly imported through a :command:`with` or :command:`#include` statement.
 For example, the body of a generic in Ada is an implicit dependency.
 Whenever an implicit dependency is modified, the selected file should be recompiled as well.